dmabasa/angular-crud-app-user/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Instructions to test the app.

+1. Inside angular-crud-app-user/server directory the must run the below command:

+json-server --watch db.json (The must insure tha json-server is installed using  npm install -g json-server)

+2. Inside angular-crud-app-user directory the must run the below command:

+ng serve --open (They must also ensure that the runtime javascript engine, node is installed)